 10. Mix well and add this starter solution back into the crockpot.

 11. Recover and wrap your crockpot with a nice warm blanket.
-(REALLY, I use a nice polar fleece.)
+(REALLY, I use a polar fleece or wool one.)

 12. Let the yogurt incubate (sit undisturbed) for the next 8-10 hours.